-The COVID-19 equity leadership task force directs the work of the Health Equity Work Group (HEWG) as part of the unified command for the Commonwealth of Virginia.
+The COVID-19 equity leadership task force was codified by Senate Bill 1296 to ensure that emergency management programs and plans provide support to at-risk individuals and populations disproportionately impacted by disasters.
+This task force directs the work of the Health Equity Work Group (HEWG) as part of the unified command for the Commonwealth of Virginia.
 Given the Commonwealth's commitment to inclusive excellence, this innovative and historic equity mechanism will be institutionalized and embedded in all future disaster planning events.
 The Governor's Office of Diversity, Equity, and Inclusion will partner with the Virginia Department of Emergency Management and all other relevant agencies or stakeholders as part of the leadership of any future unified command structure.

-The HEWG was built into the initial forming of the COVID-19 Unified Command structure as directed by Dr. Norman Oliver, the Virginia Commissioner of Health.
+Dr. Norman Oliver, the Virginia Commissioner of Health created HEWG during the initial formation of the COVID-19 Unified Command.
 Formal planning by the HEWG leadership team began on March 13, 2020.
-Collaboratively the equity leadership team guides the overall work of the HEWG and all of its subgroups.
-The first-of-its-kind in Virginia state history and nationally to exist within an emergency response body, the nearly 60-member HEWG serves as a cabinet-level mechanism that convenes representatives from:
+The Equity Leadership Taskforce works collaboratively to guide the overall work of HEWG and its subgroups.
+HEWG is the first-of-its-kind to exist within an emergency response body both in Virginia and the United States.
+The nearly 60-member HEWG serves as a cabinet-level mechanism and convenes representatives from the following groups:

-The purpose of the HEWG is to apply a health equity lens to the Commonwealth of Virginia’s COVID-19 response by proactively and reactively:
+The purpose of the HEWG is to apply a health equity lens to the Commonwealth of Virginia’s COVID-19 response by:

-Equality ≠ Equity While sometimes being mistakenly used interchangeably, it’s important to understand that equality is not the same as equity.
+Equality ≠ Equity While sometimes used interchangeably, it is important to understand that equality does not equal equity.
 This is best demonstrated and explained by referencing the picture below.
 (Braveman & Gruskin, 2003)

 When all people and communities have the opportunity to attain their full potential and highest level of health.
 (CommonHealth ACTION, Braveman and Gruskin, 2003).